-The packaging science program consists of 36 credit hours comprised of six required core courses, elective courses, and either a comprehensive exam, a capstone project, or a thesis.
+The master's in packaging science consists of core courses, elective courses, and either a comprehensive exam, capstone project, or thesis.
 The total number of elective courses depends on the student's choice of the exam, project, or thesis option.
 Faculty advisors assist in selecting an option that best meets a student's career aspirations.

-All elective courses are approved by the student's advisor and must meet degree requirements.
+Core courses cover topics such as packaging dynamics, packaging and the environment, product packaging for end use, and distribution systems including supply chain management.
+Elective courses are approved by the student's advisor and must meet degree requirements.
 In certain circumstances, with pre-approval by the graduate advisor and where individual need indicates appropriateness, a limited number of upper-level undergraduate courses may be used to fulfill elective credit.
 Students, with advisor permission, may include independent study as part of their elective credits.
 However, independent study may not be used toward the required packaging core course work.
 Courses selected for elective credit may be combined to create special areas of focus with program chair approval.